qwertie/home/misc/Atlas-Shrugged-summary.md

 > She tried to pull for a rise, but the ship was going down — and what she saw flying at her face was not the spread of mangled boulders, but the green grass of a field where no field had been before.

 > [...]
 Flung from side to side, like a battered pendulum, clinging to the wheel, half in her seat, half on her knees, she fought to pull the ship into a glide, for an attempt to make a belly-landing, while the green ground was whirling about her, sweeping above her, then below, its spiral coils coming closer.
-Her arms pulling at the wheel, with no chance to know whether she could succeed, with her space and time running out— she felt, in a flash of its full, violent purity, that special sense of existence which had always been hers. [...]
+Her arms pulling at the wheel, with no chance to know whether she could succeed, with her space and time running out — she felt, in a flash of its full, violent purity, that special sense of existence which had always been hers. [...]

 Summary of PART III: "A is A"
 -------------------